FAQs

 Who can participate in these studies?

-Parents / primary caregivers of a child who has received a clinical diagnosis of corpus callosum dysgenesis (malformation) via MRI, CT, or ultrasound and who is either less than 14 months of age (DCC Infant Study) or over 14 months & less than 18 years of age (DCC Infant & Child Study).
-Dysgenesis of the corpus callosum (DCC) includes complete and partial agenesis of the corpus callosum (ACC, cACC, pACC) and hypoplasia of the corpus callosum (hCC).
+Parents / primary caregivers of a child diagnosed with agenesis, dysgenesis or hypoplasia of the corpus callosum via MRI, CT, or ultrasound and who is either less than 18 years of age.
 Caregivers must be 18 years or older and must be proficient in reading and speaking English.

 What do these studies involve?